 Widespread conversion to Buddhism followed some time after.
 According to local legend, the Indian ascetic Guru Rinpoche (Padmasambhava) converted the Bhutanese people after subduing eight classes of demons and converting the local king.
 For the next thousand years, Bhutan existed as a series of rival monarchies in separate mountain valleys.

-Bhutan first became a coherent political entity around the 17th century as Tibetan lamas established a centralised administrative and political structure over the area.
+Bhutan first became a coherent political entity around the 17th century as Tibetan lamas established a centralized administrative and political structure over the area.
 Bhutan was officially unified under Ngawang Namgyal, who subdued rival Buddhist sects and founded the first of Bhutan’s dzongs (fortress monasteries).

 Amazingly, Namgyal’s death in 1651 was kept secret for 54 years to prevent the kingdom from fragmenting.
 His heirs ruled Bhutan until the 18th century, when the British Empire started nibbling away at its southern borders, seizing Bhutanese territory and imposing tithes on the Bhutanese rulers.

 In 1907, the Tibetan diarchal system, with power split between equal political and spiritual leaders, was abandoned and a hereditary monarchy was established, with Ugyen Wangchuck elected as the first Druk Gyalpo (Dragon King).
-His successors introduced some elements of modern government, but it was only when Jigme Dorji came to power in 1952 that Bhutan modernised in any meaningful way.
+His successors introduced some elements of modern government, but it was only when Jigme Dorji came to power in 1952 that Bhutan modernized in any meaningful way.